Is it hard to really secure your website or is it really hard to do it?

 Every time you try to visit a website, your computer communicates with a server.
 However, the communication isn’t direct, but goes through a bunch of channels that together create a huge network.
 The problem is, there is always a great number of evil interceptors trying to eavesdrop on the communication and pull out any sensitive information (e. g. your credit card number).
 These interceptors are in some cases humans, but most frequently they are bots or even botnets, programs made, operated and automated by hackers to crawl the web, find weak spots and do the damage.

 That’s why there is the so-called SSL (Secure Sockets Layer), which encrypts the message so that only the browser and the web server could understand it.

 This is why you, as a website owner, should acquire the SSL certificate, so your customers would know that their sensitive data are safe with you.
 Once you do it, they’ll see a padlock in the top left-hand corner of their address bar, along with the “Secure” inscription and an https protocol, such as this.

 5) We’re often too lazy to update whenever needed

 … which means whenever an update is available.

 Without overexplaining, let’s just assume this is a necessity, rather than one of many choices that are given to us.
 Updates not only bring us new features, but also fix bugs and improve our website’s security.

-The aforementioned bots are usually programmed to attack websites with older versions of softwares, as they are already familiar with their weaknesses.
+The aforementioned bots are usually programmed to attack websites with older versions of software, as they are already familiar with their weaknesses.
 One more reason to regularly update.